Methodological requirements

 5. References are not clear or misleading.

-A paper which is fully or partly (more than one third of its volume) written by compiling other authors’ texts or their rephrased thoughts is also considered as not fitting form requirements.
+A paper which is fully or partly (more than one-third of its volume) written by compiling other authors’ texts or their rephrased thoughts is also considered not to fit the form requirements.
 It is considered to be a compilation and is evaluated negatively.
+In the Lithuanian language dictionary, the word “compilation” is defined as “a work that is not independent, consisting of excerpts from other writings, often merely mechanically joined together.”

 If the evaluation is negative, the overall assessment for the course is also negative.

-The criteria of the evaluation of Master’s theses
+The criteria of the evaluation of Bachelor’s and Master’s theses

-The reviews of Master’s theses are prepared and the theses are evaluated following these criteria:
+The reviews of Bachelor’s and Master’s theses are prepared and the theses are evaluated following these criteria:

 Authorship of essays, term-papers and thesis